Border art: Banksy

-The anonymous, UK-based artist, Banksy, is a prominent figure in the way individuals have used the separation wall as surface to express their dissent for its establishment.
-He has used the dimension of the wall, the division it represents, and the context behind it to make works that succeed in their environment.
+The anonymous, UK-based artist, Banksy, has used the dimension of the wall, the division it represents, and the context behind it to make works that succeed in their environment.
 One of his more popular works depicts a dove, a symbol of peace, juxtaposed with it wearing a bullet-proof vest.
 Here, it can be inferred that Banksy is trying to express that there is a want for peace between the two nations, yet given the history of violence, they must be prepared for conflict.
 Essentially, he is demonstrating the fake sense of peace that is being generated as a byproduct of this wall.

-Banksy, Children with Paradise Landscape, 2005, Bethlehem, Palestine.

 Other works Banksy has done over the years also including creating optical illusions to break up the solidarity of the wall.
 He tries to emphasize the elements of a barrier, how it divides up space and creates a disconnect from the world around the viewer.
 He has works such as children in front of a "hole" in front of the wall that reveals a paradise, a world unseen by the viewer due to the obstruction by the wall.

 Banksy has expressed his different opinions on the Israeli-Palestine conflict and the experiences he has encountered while working on border art.
 An often cited conversation between Banksy and a Palestinian man helps illustrate the sentiments towards the wall from the Palestinian perspective:

 "Old man: You paint the wall, you make it look beautiful.